School Programs FAQs

 OTHER QUESTIONS (PARKING, LUNCHES, ETC.)

-Public Education offers a variety of science programs for school groups.
+Public Education offers a variety of science programs for school groups at the museum.
 There are two kinds of programs:

 - gallery activities that use select exhibits to investigate a particular topic